 Article V: Obligations of Board Members

 - The First Vice-president is responsible for research and for preparation of the academic sessions of the RC50 at World Congresses of Sociology.
-The First Vice-President replaces the President when the latter is unable to fulfil the duties of President.

 - The Third Vice-President is responsible for publications other than in-house publications.